Artemis program: Falcon Heavy

 The SpaceX Falcon Heavy is a partially reusable heavy-lift launcher.
 It will be used to launch the first two Gateway modules into NRHO.
 It will also be used to launch the Dragon XL spacecraft on supply missions to Gateway, and it is qualified to be bid for other launches under the CLPS program.
-It was selected under CLPS to launch the VIPER mission.
+It was selected under CLPS to launch the VIPER mission, though this mission was later cancelled in 2024 due to cost overruns and mission delays.

 CLPS launchers

-Under the CLPS program, qualified CLPS vendors can use any launcher that meets their mission requirements.
+Under the CLPS (Commercial Lunar Payload Service) program, qualified CLPS vendors can use any launcher that meets their mission requirements.